 The reverse creaming method calls for the butter to be mixed with the flour and sugar before the eggs are added.
 The butter should be soft but not room temperature.
 (Room temperature in temperate countries is quite different from Singapore) Best to be at around 17°C, ie still cool but soft enough that you can easily press it flat.
 You want to mix the flour and butter until you are unable to see any more white in the flour and there are no more big pieces of butter.
 The butter should still be cool and not have melted.

 Sugar gives structure as well as moisture to the cake.
 The original recipe has more sugar in it but my friends said the cake was too sweet, so I reduced the sugar.
 I think the current level has struck a balance between sweetness and moisture.
-I have tried using brown sugar to give the cake more flavor, but I felt the flavour of brown sugar detracted from the banana flavour, so I stuck with just plain castor sugar.
-I have tried light brown sugar and that one turned out quite nicely!
+I have tried using brown sugar to give the cake more flavor, but I felt the flavour of brown sugar detracted from the banana flavour.
+So, I stuck with just plain castor sugar.
+And the light brown sugar turned out quite nicely too!

 Baking powder and Baking soda